tgenaitay/fml-miniprogram/Readme.md

 **Get your development environment:**

-- Install the [IDE](https://github.com/apelegri/wechat-miniprogram-whitebook#wechat-ide) and read the tutorial.
+- Install the [IDE](https://github.com/apelegri/wechat-miniprogram-wiki#wechat-ide) and read the quick tutorial provided.
-- Create a mini-program project within the IDE (we will provide the AppID necessary to create a project).
+- Create a mini-program project within the IDE (your teacher will provide the MP **AppID** necessary to create a project).
-- Add the *Quickstarter* source code in the folder
+- Add the *Quickstart* source code in the folder
-- **Init git**, push it to a Github repo
+- **Init git**, commit and push it to your own Github repo
+- *If you are not able to **preview** your MP, ask help from a teacher*

 ## 2. Mini-program configuration